warmist/scripts/docs/suspend.rst

     :summary: Suspends building construction jobs.
     :tags: fort productivity jobs

 This tool will suspend jobs.
 It can either suspend all the current jobs, or only construction jobs that are likely to block other jobs.
 When building walls, it's common that wall corners get stuck because dwarves build the two adjacent walls before the corner.
 The ``--onlyblocking`` option will only suspend jobs that can potentially lead to this situation.

+See `suspendmanager` in `gui/control-panel` to automatically suspend and unsuspend jobs.

 Usage
 -----